-Both organisations noted: “Africa’s Internet usage continues to grow steadily, with an estimated 16 per cent of the population on the continent using the Internet.
+Both organisations noted: “Africa’s Internet usage continues to grow steadily, with an estimated 16 per cent of the population on the continent using the Internet for business and entertainment.
 The increased availability of affordable marine fibre optic bandwidth, a rise in private sector investments, the popularity of social media and innovative applications, and increased use of the mobile phone to access the Internet, are all enabling more people in Africa to get online.
 In turn, there are numerous purposes to which users in Africa are putting the Internet‐from mobile banking, to connecting with fellow citizens and with leaders, tracking corruption and poor service delivery, innovating for social good, and just about everything else.”

 CIPESA and PIN added: “The increasing usage of the Internet, however, has in some countries attracted the attention of authorities, who are eager to provide caveats on the openness of the Internet and the range of freedoms which citizens and citizens’ organisations enjoy online.
-The popularity of social media, the WikiLeaks diplomatic cables saga and the Arab Spring uprisings have led many governments including those in Africa to recognise the power of online media.
+The popularity of social media marketing, the WikiLeaks diplomatic cables saga and the Arab Spring uprisings have led many governments including those in Africa to recognise the power of online media.
 In a number of African countries, there are increasing legal and extra-legal curbs on Internet rights, in what portends tougher times ahead for cyber security.”

 The outcomes of the online discussions will feed into a report that will be presented at the first African Internet Freedom Forum to be held in 2014.
 Furthermore, it will inform the work of CIPESA, PIN and their partners that are working in the area of online freedoms.